ArshiBansal/The_Urban_Cafe/README.md

 ### 🔐 With PHP Functionality:
 - Install **XAMPP** or any local PHP server.
 - Place the project folder in `/htdocs`.
-- Start Apache and access via `http://localhost/espresso-lane/`.
+- Start Apache and access via `http://localhost/The Urban Cafe/`.
 - Navigate to Login, Signup, or Order pages to test PHP form submissions.

 > ⚠️ Form actions are functional using PHP but not yet connected to a database.
 Data handling is for demonstration only.